Arthur McBride and the Sergeant—

 Died for Love—

-It has been suggested that this is a fragment of a much longer ballad but this is eally immaterial when what you have stands perfectly well on its own.
+It has been suggested that this a fragment of a much longer ballad but this eally immaterial when what you have stands perfectly well on its own.
 Taken from the Grainger collection of Lincolnshire songs, from the singing of Joseph Taylor.

-This is the result of a cooperative effort by Cyril Tawney, the Yetties, Frankie Armstrong and myself.
+This the result of a cooperative effort by Cyril Tawney, the Yetties, Frankie Armstrong and myself.
 The tune is obviously for a very formal dance, and has echoes of Michael Praetorius and before.

 To the country person, everything around him has its place in the pattern of nature, but the fox seems the odd man out.
 Among other things, it seems that he kills for no reason, and although this has been explained by diligent study, at one time it led to people attributing a very sinister aspect to him.
 He was believed to have magical powers, and there are many stories of foxes appearing as people and threatening them in some evil way (Little Red Riding Hood is one related).
 The same theme in a very debased form was made famous by Lon Chaney Jr's many appearances as the Werewolf on film.